cropandweed/cropandweed-dataset/README.md

 # The CropAndWeed Dataset
 ![cnw_species_overview.png](./figures/cnw_species_overview.png "cnw_species_overview.png")
 This repository provides utility scripts for the CropAndWeed dataset, a large-scale dataset for Precision Agriculture, consisting of highly variable real-world images and multi-modal annotations for a rich set of crop and weed categories.
-The dataset itself will be available by January 2023.
 A thorough description can be found in the corresponding paper and supplementary material, which will be published at WACV 2023.